Tame topology in Hensel minimal structures: Valuation- and model-theoretical preliminaries.

-\begin{theorem} (Reparameterized Cell Decomposition) For every 0-definable set $X \subset K^{n}$, there exists a finite decomposition of $X$ into 0-definable reparametrized cells $(C_{k},\sigma_{k})$.
-Moreover, given finitely many 0-definable functions $f_{j}: X \to K$, one can require that the restriction of every function $f_{j}$ to each cell $\sigma_{k}^{-1}(\xi)$ be continuous. \end{theorem}
+there exists a finite decomposition of $X$ into 0-definable parametrized cells $(C_{k},\sigma_{k})$ with continuous centers such that the fibers of $P$ over each twisted box of each $C_{k}$ are constant or, equivalently, the fiber of $P$ over each $\xi \in RV(K)^{t}$ is a union of some twisted boxes from the cells $C_{k}$.
+Moreover, given finitely many 0-definable functions $f_{j}: X \to K$, one can require that the restriction of every function $f_{j}$ to each cell $\sigma_{k}^{-1}(\xi)$ be continuous. \ \ $\Box$ \end{theorem}